Poor balance and falls risk, and what you can do about it!

 Example of when power is important: Your young grandchild has quickly jumped out in front of you causing you to stumble.

-Now that's resistance training covered, so let's talk about balance training and the importance
+Now that's resistance training covered, so let's talk about balance training and the importance of this:

 Good balance requires a few aspects, but in particular good stabilising muscles and joints, good proprioception and good confidence.
 Our proprioception refers to our ‘perception or awareness of the position and movement of the body’.